trinidad/trinidad_dbpool_extension/README.md

 Beyond standard configuration options there's 2 specific options here :

-* **driverPath** should be a path to your JDBC driver archive, might leave that out but make sure it's on the class-path for each and every deployed application that requires it.
+* **driverPath** should be a path to your JDBC driver archive, might leave that out but make sure it's on the (shared) class-path for each and every deployed application that requires it.
+You might specify multiple jars using the `Dir.glob` syntax or by separating paths using the `:` separator.

-  Also in case *driverPath* is ommited you'll need to specify a *driverName* !
+  Also in case *driverPath* is omitted you'll need to specify a *driverName* !

 * **driverName** the class name implementing the JDBC driver interface, if you're not sure check the .jar for a META-INF/services/java.sql.Driver file.